 The Old Mill Singers was founded in 1970 as the Phelps Arts Society to provide music for hospital patients during the holiday season.
 Over forty years later we continue to perform in nursing homes, at community events, and in public concerts twice a year.

 We are an adult choral group with a variety of singing skill levels.
 Many of us do not read music.
-So if you can carry a tune in a bucket, give us a try.
+So if you love to sing and you can carry a tune in a bucket, give us a try.

 Do you Facebook?
 Visit us at

 Danny Gray is an internationally honored film and concert composer.
 He has contributed music to over two hundred episodes of network, cable, and online television - including programs such as NBC Dateline, 20/20, and Good Morning America.
 His film scores have been heard at South by Southwest, FanTasia, the Hollywood Reel Independent Film Festival, and various other regional and international festivals.
 In 2013 he composed the score to the short comedy film Hell No, which became a viral internet sensation garnering over 5 million views in 5 days.

 Outside of film scoring, Danny has enjoyed frequent collaborations with a wide variety of ensembles including The Theatre Project, Illuminations Dance Company and Virtual Arts TV.
 His choral work Under the Night Sky was recently awarded a world premiere by the Australian Boys Choir in commemoration of their 75th anniversary.

 Danny is a graduate of the Purchase College Conservatory of Music, and has studied film scoring at New York University and the University of Southern California.
 For more information, and to hear samples of his work, visit www.dannygraymusic.com.